zhang-mickey/PETs/README.md

 </br>

 ### Oblivious transfer
 oblivious transfer is efficient only when the function has constant size.
+OT is based on asymmetric cryptography, which is costly.
 <img width="682" alt="image" src="https://github.com/zhang-mickey/PETs/assets/145342600/9668a677-d6f5-448f-8587-43566a57b20c">
 </br>

 #### implementation using asymmetric cryptography
+Only Alice has the private key needed for decryption;
+Encryption can be done by anyone using Alice's public key;
 <img width="645" alt="image" src="https://github.com/zhang-mickey/PETs/assets/145342600/0e59e3ef-7cdd-4ef8-86e2-bded8ef51cf7">
 </br>